 Whether annotating sensitive protected personal information (PPI) or your own valuable intellectual property (IP), you want to make sure that your data remains secure.

 Tools should limit an annotator’s viewing rights to data not assigned to her, and prevent data downloads.
 Depending on how the tool is deployed, via cloud or on-premise, a data annotation tool may offer secure file access (e.g., VPN).

 Choosing an annotation tool is seemingly an easy task, perhaps because there are plenty of choices on the market.

-However, no matter how many annotation tools there are to offer, your businesses are still under the risks of choosing the unsuitable one.
-To prevent this, you need to know the fundamentals of how to choose the right annotation tool, and the features to be put into consideration are security, HR management, data quality control, annotation methods and dataset management.
+However, no matter how many annotation tools there are to offer, your businesses are still under the risk of choosing the unsuitable one.
+To prevent this, you need to know the fundamentals of how to choose the right annotation tool, and necessary data annotation tool features to be put into consideration are security, HR management, data quality control, annotation methods, and dataset management.